 WHERE CAN YOU GET MAPS?
 WHAT IS THE DIFFERENCE BETWEEN PRESET MAPS AND CUSTOM MAPS?

-A customized map is different in that it is bespoke to your specific bike and modifications, fully optimized for your specific set up as well as to the weather, altitude, and humidity of where you live.
-There are a number of ways to get a custom map, including through DNK Tuneworks who offer proprietary tuning maps that are designed exactly to fit your specific riding style and setup.
+A customized map is different in that it is bespoke to your specific bike and modifications, fully optimized for your specific setup and to the weather, altitude, and humidity of where you live.
+There are several ways to get a custom map, including through DNK TuneWorks who offer proprietary tuning maps that are designed exactly to fit your specific riding style and setup.

 One easily accessible source for preset maps is from Triumph itself.
-A Triumph dealership will be able to provide you with preset maps that have been designed for their stock Triumphs fitted with their Genuine Accessories exhausts.
-They have four maps that they can download to your bike:
+A Triumph dealership will provide you with preset maps that have been designed for their stock Triumphs fitted with their Genuine Accessories exhausts.
+They have four maps that they can be loaded onto your bike:

 - Stock (every Triumph starts with this)